bresnow/utility-react-hooks/README.md

 ## useIf

  If statement hook that returns statement if condition is true.
 Useful when a normal if statement is causing infinite render errors.
 Conditions are listed as an array dependencies and eliminates the need for && operators.
- Optional else callback parameter to run when condition is false. **Runs on every render.**
+ Optional else callback parameter to run when condition is false. **Note: else option runs on every render the conditions !== true.**

  ```javascript
  {else: ()=>void }